If you are looking for a guard dog that makes a fantastic family companion, the DDR German Shepherd (GSD) should be on top of your list.

 As you can see, there is quite a big margin between the average weights of male and female GSDs.

-However, the difference in heights between the two genders is only a few inches.
+However, the height difference between the two genders is only a few inches.
 This generally means females will look a bit skinnier than males.

 For reference, the DDR German Shepherd is roughly the same size as the Belgian Malinois, the Dutch Shepherd, and the White Shepherd.